1. Home

 My electric bill is $290/mo

-Why Would My Solar Power Inverter Break or Stop Working?
+Why Would My Solar Power Inverter Stop Working?

-While your solar panels are designed to last for 25 years or longer, your solar inverter is a more complicated piece of equipment, and usually has a shorter expected lifespan.
-Even the best inverters have a warranty that lasts for 10 to 12 years, so you will probably have to replace the inverter once or twice during the life of your solar power system.
+While home solar panels are designed to last for 25 years or longer, some solar inverters have a shorter expected lifespan.
+Even the best string inverters have a warranty that lasts for 10 to 12 years, so you will probably have to replace the inverter once or twice during the life of your solar power system.

-• Unusually High Power Bill - If your inverter isn’t creating enough energy for your home, you’re pulling more electricity from the grid than usual, which will cause your utility bill to go up.
+• Unusually high power bill: If your inverter isn’t creating enough energy for your home, you’re pulling more electricity from the grid, which will cause a higher utility bill.

-• Error Message On The Screen - An error message is a good indication that something has gone wrong.
-Contact a certified solar technician to determine what is wrong and how to fix it.
+• Error message: Contact a certified solar technician to determine what is wrong and how to fix it.

-• No Lights On - If there are no status lights on, or alternately, the light is yellow, red, or flashing, that usually means there’s a problem with your inverter.
+• No lights on: If there are no status lights on, or the light is yellow, red, or flashing, that usually means there’s a problem with your inverter.

-• Solar Battery Doesn’t Charge - Some solar batteries are charged by AC power from the inverter, so if your battery isn’t charging, that can be a sign that your inverter isn’t working properly.
+• Solar battery doesn’t charge: Some solar batteries are charged by AC power from the inverter, so if your battery isn’t charging, that can be a sign your inverter isn’t working.

-• Appears To Be Disconnected - If your inverter doesn’t seem to be connected to anything, or the connection is damaged, that may be an indication that the inverter needs to be repaired.
+• Appears to be disconnected: If your inverter doesn’t seem to be connected to anything, or the connection is damaged, the inverter may need to be repaired.

 There are a handful of common issues that may cause your inverter to stop working: